whyceewhite/hipstapic/README.md

-## RUNNING THE APP FOR DEVELOPMENT USING NODEJS
+## RUNNING THE WEB APP FOR DEVELOPMENT USING NODEJS

 1. Change into the project's `webapp` directory.